-Vrbo guest reviews are more than just a friendly way to conclude a stay.
+Vrbo reviews are more than just a friendly way to conclude a stay.
 It offers an opportunity for hosts to highlight issues that they might have experienced during their stay, helping to give the platform more credibility and create trust among all users.
-In fact, social proof like these guest reviews become key tools when you are listing your short-term rentals online and could encourage guests to submit their own traveler reviews too.
+In fact, social proof like these Vrbo reviews become key tools when you are listing your short-term rentals online and could encourage guests to submit their own traveler reviews too.

 Read on to find out how guest reviews work on Vrbo specifically, and why every host and property manager should consider submitting more reviews regularly.

 When a guest checks out of a rental that they have booked via Vrbo, the platform gives them a chance to rate their stay and overall experience on a scale of one to five.
 These reviews, referred to as host reviews (in other words, where the guest reviews the host), should not be confused with Vrbo guest reviews.

 Vrbo hosts also get the opportunity to review current guests after their checkout day.
 These are referred to as Vrbo guest reviews and can become a great tool for a host or property manager.

 Vrbo guest reviews play a key role in becoming a successful host.
 In order for reviews that guests have written about your place to appear, you need to review them too.
 If you do not take the time to review your guests, all the potential five-star Vrbo reviews that you have received will never be published.

 Here are some of the main ways how guest reviews can help hosts to grow their short-term rental business: